mohammad-abu-assad/Online-MinADM-Simulation/README.md

 ### ONLINE-MINADM Algorithm

-The **ONLINE-MINADM algorithm** is an online approach for wavelength assignment in optical networks, aiming to minimize the number of ADMs used.
+The **ONLINE-MINADM algorithm** is an online approach for wavelength assignment in optical networks, aiming to minimize the number of ADMs used, see more details about the algorithm in Capstone Project Phase A-23-1-R-19.

 #### Key Features